binxio/cfn-waf-provider/README.md

 ## Demo

-To try out the Custom Resource type the following:
+To try out the Custom Resource type the following to deploy the demo:

 ```sh
 aws cloudformation create-stack --stack-name cfn-waf-provider-predicates-demo \